-We make education free.
-Our work in the schools improves the quality of the education received by reducing the student-teacher ratio, providing consistency when government teachers are unavailable and giving fun, interactive lessons rather than the usual copying that they are often set.
+By providing extra teachers, our work in the schools improves the quality of the education received by reducing the student-teacher ratio, providing consistency when government teachers are unavailable and giving fun, interactive lessons rather than the usual copying that they are often set.
 We also aim to provide a hot meal and a piece of fruit every day which improves health and fills tummies allowing a child to concentrate on learning, growing and having fun!

-Education is the key to development and that is exactly what we are providing.
-And education to help communities develop out of poverty.
-But, it can also be looked at simply.
-You had the right start in life, a good education, food, health, a childhood.
-We are giving that to every child we work with.
+Education is the key to development and that is exactly what we are aiming to provide; helping communities develop themselves out of poverty.
+Like many in the world who had the right start in life, a good education, food, health and a childhood, .we are aiming to give that to every child we work with.
 By using in-country sustainable plans these projects and the communities will learn to develop out of poverty alone, not by handouts and us telling them what to do, though by doing it themselves